updated November 2023

-- The taxpayer can elect to report the taxable gain on the tax return for the year in which the property was sold (2018).
-Please refer to Publication 537 for election rules;
+- The taxpayer can elect to report the taxable gain on the tax return for the year in which the property was sold (2023).
+Please refer to Publication 537 for election rules; -OR-

-- The taxpayer can report the taxable gain on the tax return for the year in which the taxpayer came into possession of the sale proceeds (2019).
-By choosing option B, the taxpayer is granted with a de facto one-year tax deferral on the gains from the sale of the property.
-(See Section 453 of the Tax Code for details).
+- The taxpayer can report the taxable gain on the tax return for the year in which the taxpayer came into possession of the sale proceeds (2024).
+By choosing option B, the taxpayer is granted a de facto one-year tax deferral on the gains from the sale of the property.
+(See Internal Revenue Code Section 453 for details).